 M.S. in Counseling

-The Marriage and Family Therapy (MFT) Program is a full-time, 2.5 year program that prepares students to practice as highly competent entry-level MFT's.
+This is a full-time, 2.5 year program that prepares students to practice as highly competent entry-level MFT's.

 The MFT Program is a cohort model program with new enrollments once a year.
 It is an intensive program offering extensive clinical experience and rigorous academic studies to prepare students to practice as highly competent entry-level MFT's.
-In order to complete all requirements of the program students must complete 2 1/2 years of study including 3 summers starting in early June of the first year and finishing at in the end of August in the second year.
+In order to complete all requirements of the program, students must complete 2 1/2 years of study including 3 summers starting in early June of the first year and finishing at in the end of August in the second year.

-Graduates of our program are able to provide therapeutic services and facilitate related change processes with a focus on social justice in variety of settings.
+Graduates of our program are able to provide therapeutic services and facilitate related change processes with a focus on social justice in a variety of settings.
 As students, they participate in learning and practicing systemic and social constructionist ideas through the culturally-infused curriculum, and intensive strength-based, community-focused clinical training.
 Our affordable program is accredited by Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).

 Emphasis on Teaching